Computes statistical power, required total sample size, \(\alpha\),

 Exactly one of

-n_total,rho,alpha, orpowermust beNULL; that quantity is then solved.For
+n_total,rho,alpha, orpowermust beNULL; that quantity is then solved.The sign of

 method = "z", computations use Fisher's z transformation of the population correlation, \(z_\rho = \operatorname{atanh}(\rho)\).
 Let \(W = \sqrt{n-3}\, z\).
 Under the alternative hypothesis, \(W \sim \mathrm{Normal}(\mu,\,1)\) with \(\mu = \sqrt{n-3}\, z_\rho\).
 Ifbias_correction = TRUE, \(\rho\) is first bias-corrected before applying Fisher's transform.
 Critical values are taken from the central normal distribution under \(H_0:\rho=0\) (i.e., \(W \sim \mathrm{Normal}(0,1)\) under the null).
 The returnedncpequals \(\mu\).Validation against GPower: Results have been confirmed to match those produced by GPower for equivalent correlation tests using the noncentral t-distribution.